 - It’s full of natural minerals, replenishing those lost in the daily grind and helping to restore the health of our teeth.

-Where to Find Bentonite Clay
+Where To Find Bentonite Clay To Make Natural Toothpaste?

 In addition to the bentonite clay, all you need is water, xylitol, and essential oils!
 Find the full recipe HERE.